leoluKL/AOHDeployment/README.md

 A practise of deploying AOH platform.

-`USAGE: Please right click and choose opening link in new tab, otherwise the link wont scroll to the correct chapter position`
+`Note: Open link in new tab please, otherwise the link won't scroll to the correct chapter position`

 [Part A. Infrastructure Provisioning by Terraform](./IB%20deployment/Part%20A.%20Infrastructure%20Provisioning%20by%20Terraform.md)